P2PSP/core/doc/DBS2/README.md

 Rules
 -----

-2. **Chunk scheduling at the peers:** When a peer $, which not necessary need to be the rest of the team.
-For example, the following team:
+2. **Chunk scheduling at the peers:** The neighbours of a peers can be a subset of the rest of the team.
+In other words, peers not necessary need to communicate directly with the rest of the team.
+For example, in the following team:

 	```
 	P$_1$ ---- P$_2$ ---- P$_3$